Code-Institute-Submissions/1askfrsltn-ci_ms3_mos_JanResub/README.md

         2. clustername: your_cluster
         3. databasename: your_dtb

+#
 ## CREDITS
 ### **Content**
-  The conetnt was developed myself based on my experience and thanks to the team from [Alexandr Proudfoot consulting company](https://proudfoot.com/) - Monique, Kamal, Tim Sebastian.
+  * The conetnt was developed myself based on my experience and thanks to the team from [Alexandr Proudfoot consulting company](https://proudfoot.com/) - Monique, Kamal, Tim Sebastian.

 ### **Media**
-  All the media content was developed by myself in Powerpoint and stored as jpg
+  All the media content was developed by myself in Powerpoint and stored in jpg format

 ### **Acknowledgements**
-  - Code institute for the backedn project Example and all the great videos on Python
+  - Code institute for the backend project Example and all the great videos on Python, Flask and database management.
+Also for github template - I used for code development.
   - Chriss Quin for mentorship
-  - kevin, Miklosh and johan for great lessons and support during coding problem solving
+  - Kevin, Miklosh and Johan for great lessons and support during coding problem solving
-  - Alexandr Proudfoot for allowing me to work on Digital Results Hub and letting me use one of the 5 modules of their product
+  - "Alexandr Proudfoot" consulting company for giving me inspiration assigning me to Digital Results Hub workstream and letting me use one of the 5 modules as a prototype for my project
   - Stack overflow and bloggers:
     - Punit Jajodia and his website [programiz](https://www.programiz.com/python-programming/datetime/current-datetime)
-    -
+  - My family - for patience, motivation and energy.

 ## DISCLAIMER
+- This project is for educationall purpose only during the Code Institute course of Software Development.
+Module - Python Flask and Backend development.